chrisdevereux/react-build/readme.md

 ### Start a local development server

 ````
-# omit the -f to use index.js in cwd
+# Omit the -f to use index.js/jsx in current directory.
+# Defaults to port 8080

 cd ~/my-app/src
 react-build -f my-component.js

 ````